How to Choose a Solar Power System

 An off grid residential system is completely disconnected from the electric power grid and is an island upon itself.
 Without a connection to the power grid, batteries are essential to balance periods of excess production and excess demand.
 Backup generators are also common to offset the demand on the batteries during periods of low sunlight conditions.

-Living with an off grid solar system allows greater flexibility in adjusting your schedule as peak hours can be tailored to the peak daily sun.
+Living with an off grid solar system allows greater flexibility.
+Adjusting your schedule allowing peak usage hours when daily sun is producing maximum energy.

 - Requires less solar panels than the other options